jruels/secure-cicd-pipelines/labs/git_history/index.md

 HEAD is now at 1f7ec5e Added a comment
 ```

-Our `main` branch now points to the `v1` commit, and the `Oops commit` and the `Revert Oops` commit are no longer in the branch.
+Our `master` branch now points to the `v1` commit, and the `Oops commit` and the `Revert Oops` commit are no longer in the branch.
 The `--hard` parameter indicates that the working directory should be updated to be consistent with the new branch head.

 ### Nothing is Ever Lost